2017 record year for home sales in SC - South Carolina Radio Network

 “We’ve got to work on increasing our inventory otherwise, as long as the demand is there, the prices are going to continue to climb,” he said.

-Prices also were up compared to last year at this time, with a median sales price increasing 5 percent to $189,250.
+Prices also were up compared to last year at this time.
+The median sales price increased five percent to $189,250, according to the report.

 “Sales price is directly correlated to the type of inventory that we’re experiencing across the state,” he said.
 “And it’s even more exaggerated in the high-growth coastal areas, the Upstate, Rock Hill, York County, the border county with North Carolina.”